 In time, the dance of death transcended the level of a mere village pantomime and became an important cultural motif.
 It began to be depicted in images in churches and cemetery walls, and later in early woodcut and printed books.
 At first the visual representations were crude, no better than stick figure skeletons, but in time, as the cultural importance of the dance of death grew, so too did the care and attention devoted to depicting its central message.
 In time, many significant artists such as Holbein and Rowlandson devoted their skills to depicting the dance of death.
 Many of these works are collected here on this website.

 The prevalence of the Dance of Death as a cultural motif and allegory reached the height of its popularity during the Middle Ages and Renaissance, likely spurred by the uncertainty of life at the time, when plagues and wars made life extremely precarious.
-However the dance of death has remained a powerful allegory, and many of its central images have been woven into modern cultural expressions including music and movies.
+However, the dance of death has remained a powerful allegory, and many of its central images have been woven into modern pop culture including music and movies.

 Naturally, the dance of death did evolve somewhat with the times, changing from simple peasant's play to elaborate woodcuts and paintings, and even orchestral scores.
 The way that the message was expressed also changed.
 At first the depictions of Death and his skeletal servants were grim and humorless, in keeping with the ponderous religious message being conveyed.
 During the Renaissance, a shift occurred in how people viewed themselves and this is also reflected in the depictions of the dance of death from the Renaissance period.
 The new spirit of that age caused the dance of death to be depicted with elements of satire and humor, even irreverence.

 Here we have collected information about the dance of death, its meaning, and its expression in various forms in art and culture from the Middle Ages down to the present.